ethangreen-dev/lovely-injector/README.md

 '''
 match_indent = true

+# Inject one or more lines of code before, after, at, or interwoven into one or more
+# Regex capture groups.
+# - I recommend you to use a Regex playground like https://regexr.com to build
+#   your patterns.
+# - Regex is NOT EFFICIENT.
+Please use the pattern patch unless absolutely necessary.
+# - This patch has capture group support.
+# - This patch does NOT trim whitespace from each line.
+Take that into account when
+#   designing your pattern.
+#
+# USEFUL: For when the pattern patch is not expressive enough to describe how the
+# payload should be injected.
+[patches.regex]
+target = "tag.lua"
+pattern = "(?<indent>[\t ]*)if (?<cond>_context.type == 'eval' then)"
+position = 'at'
+line_prepend = '$indent'
+payload = '''
+local obj = SMODS.Tags[self.key]
+local res
+if obj and obj.apply and type(obj.apply) == 'function' then
+    res = obj.apply(self, _context)
+end
+if res then
+    return res
+elseif $cond
+'''

 # Append or prepend the contents of one or more files onto the target.
+#
 # USEFUL: For when you *only* care about getting your code into the game, nothing else.
-This does NOT inject it as a new module.
+# This does NOT inject it as a new module.
 [[patches]]
 [patches.copy]
 target = "main.lua"